-Mr. Alfred Sladden (Chairman) Mr. Joseph Cortis Hon.
-Dr. Godfrey Farrugia -resigned on 28th July 2015 Mr. Francis Gouder - appointed on 27th August 2015
+Mr. Alfred Sladden (Chairman)

+Mr. Francis Gouder

 Alfred Sladden is a director who the Board considers as a person competent in accounting.
-Alfred Sladden held senior management positions at Mid - Med Bank and Investment Finance Bank including that of director of Mid Med Life Insurance from 1995 - 1996 and chairman of Maltapost and the Foundation for Medical Services between 1998 till 1999.
+Alfred Sladden held senior management positions at Mid - Med Bank and Investment Finance Bank including that of director of Mid - Med Life Insurance from 1995 - 1996 and chairman of Maltapost and the Foundation for Medical Services between 1998 till 1999.
 Between 1999-2011, he held a part time post as Financial Advisor for the Eurochange Financial Services and simultaneously the post of Chairman of the VAT Appeals Board.
 He was Executive Director for a subsidiary of the Cortinthia Group in the Czech Republic between 2000 and 2010 and financial advisor of Technoline Limited between 2009 and 2013.